StephanieSullivan/Sandbox/readme.txt

-*set proxy server from gitbash (git extensions ->tools ->git bash) git config --global http.proxy http://wwwcache.rl.ac.uk:8080/
+*set proxy server from gitbash (git extensions ->tools ->git bash) git config --global http.proxy http://wwwcache.rl.ac.uk:8080/ occasionally (maybe every few months) git will loose this setting.
+If it never seems to connect to the internet, repeat this step.

 *to pull my sample repo
 be in a blank or empty repo or no repo at all (don't have any of your code on the screen)